primarypigments/Primary.Pigments/README.md

 - [Materialize](https://materializecss.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [Flask](https://flask.palletsprojects.com) used as the Python framework for the site.
 - [CSS SCROLLBAR](http://youtube.com) used to learn how to hide scrollbars.
-- [Html Responsive Form] (https://www.w3schools.com/howto/howto_css_responsive_form.asp) Used for the basic outline for a form.
+- [Html Responsive Form](https://www.w3schools.com/howto/howto_css_responsive_form.asp) Used for the basic outline for a form.
-- [Input type password] (https://www.w3schools.com/tags/att_input_type_password.asp) Used for putting a passwpord in my form.
+- [Input type password](https://www.w3schools.com/tags/att_input_type_password.asp) Used for putting a passwpord in my form.
-- [Styling Form] (https://www.youtube.com/watch?v=okbByPWS1Xc) Used for ideas and css styling
+- [Styling Form](https://www.youtube.com/watch?v=okbByPWS1Xc) Used for ideas and css styling
-- [Transitions] (https://www.w3schools.com/css/css3_transitions.asp) Used to for transitions for form.
+- [Transitions](https://www.w3schools.com/css/css3_transitions.asp) Used to for transitions for form.
-- [Image Convetrer] (http://https://www.freeconvert.com/webp-converter) Used to covert images to webp.
+- [Image Convetrer](http://https://www.freeconvert.com/webp-converter) Used to covert images to webp.
+- [Typing page content](https://www.google.com/docs/about/) Used for spell check for the text-

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑